Menstrual cycle: Luteal phase

 Lasting about 14 days, the luteal phase is the final phase of the ovarian cycle and it corresponds to the secretory phase of the uterine cycle.
 During the luteal phase, the pituitary hormones FSH and LH cause the remaining parts of the dominant follicle to transform into the corpus luteum, which produces progesterone.
 The increased progesterone starts to induce the production of estrogen.
 The hormones produced by the corpus luteum also suppress production of the FSH and LH that the corpus luteum needs to maintain itself.
 The level of FSH and LH fall quickly, and the corpus luteum atrophies.
 Falling levels of progesterone trigger menstruation and the beginning of the next cycle.
-From the time of ovulation until progesterone withdrawal has caused menstruation to begin, the process typically takes about two weeks.
 For an individual woman, the follicular phase often varies in length from cycle to cycle; by contrast, the length of her luteal phase will be fairly consistent from cycle to cycle at 10 to 16 days (average 14 days).